What to plant in your vegetable garden and when

 Doing the groundwork

-“It’s the key to start bringing your veggie garden to life – it feeds the life within the soil,” says Rowe.
+“It’s the key to bringing your veggie garden to life – it feeds the life within the soil,” says Rowe.
 Organic materials like manure should be mixed in gently with the soil to releases nutrients and retain moisture, helping your vegetables grow.

 If your soil contains clay, Rowe recommends adding some gypsum (available at local hardware stores and nurseries) to break down the heavy clay structure.